phiwen96/ph/README.md

 # Notes

 	At the moment, the project is very dependent on Make.
 This is because this is still very young.

+	Please help me develop this project!
+At the moment there are just one developer.